 3. Aarebad Marzili

-The old town of Bern is encircled by the very fast moving Aare River.
+The beautiful, fast-moving Aare River encircles the old town of Bern.
 In summer, the vast (and free) Aarebad Marzili public pool area is open on the banks of the Aare, just below the Parliament buildings.
 The Aarebad Marzili includes several kid-friendly wading pools, a diving pool and a 50m swimming pool.
 The pools are surrounded by extensive green lawns for families to enjoy a full day of sun and swim.
 It’s a glorious place to spend a warm summer’s day.

 The most unique (and best) part of Marzilibad is the opportunity to swim in the Aare River itself.
 The Aare is cold, fast-moving, Alpine melt water, usually a beautiful blue in colour.
 You don’t even have to swim – you can usually just float along for the ride.
 The trick is to enter a few hundred metres from the Marzili bathing area, and stay close to the banks to catch your arm on one of the exit steps to get out.
 Don’t wait for the last exit!